Customer Notice: Redbridge Museum & Heritage Centre is closed until further notice.

-Following the recent advice from the government and Public Health England surrounding COVID-19, Redbridge Museum & Heritage Centre will be closed to the public from 19 March.
+Following the advice from the government and Public Health England surrounding COVID-19, Redbridge Museum & Heritage Centre will be closed to the public from 19 March.

 The local history enquiry service, events and activities are suspended until further notice.